aniket-magadum/log-plus/README.md

 # Log Plus

-> Log Plus is a Statamic addon that does something pretty neat.
+> View your log files in a beautiful way rather than the boring terminal.

 ## Features

 This addon does:

-- This
+- View all your log files
-- And this
+- Manage the log files
-- And even this
+- Check and observe size of log files.

 ## How to Install